Mitch McColl: Storylines

 After Mitch wins a charity talent contest with a self-composed musical number, he is approached by Morrie Sanders (Peter Brownie), who reveals he is his uncle and explains that Mitch's grandfather had thrown Vicky out of home when he learned she was going to marry Mitch's father.
 Morrie tells Mitch that his grandmother, Morrie and Vicky's mother is dying and wants to see him before she dies and Mitch agrees to go to New Zealand with Morrie.
 When Mitch returns to the Bay, he feels he has changed and his relationship with Alf in the wake of Ailsa's death sours.
 He then moves in with Gypsy and Vinnie Patterson (Ryan Kwanten).
 Mitch then decides to leave for New Zealand permanently and before leaving reconciles with Alf and shares an emotional farewell with Brodie.

-Four years later, Mitch returns to Summer Bay briefly in 2005 for Alf's 60th birthday party.
+Four years later, Mitch returns to Summer Bay briefly for Alf’s 60th birthday party.
+Whilst his part in the events was minimal, a deleted scene revealed that he was a music teacher at a high school and was engaged to a woman named Kylie.